whitesmith/rubycritic/CONTRIBUTING.md

 Writing some Code
 -----------------

-If you want to squash a bug or add a new feature, follow these guidelines:
+If you want to squash a bug or add a new feature, please:

 1. Fork the project.